timothyodonga/bmi539-rl/README.md

-# RL Course at Emory BMI Fall 2024
+# RL Course Project at Emory BMI Fall 2024

-This git repo hosts the material for lab modules and (potentially) project related files for the reinforcement learning course at Emory BMI fall 2024.
-The docker image is used as a jupyter server for jupyter notebooks.
-Alternatively, you can mount your own scripts into the container and run them from the terminal.
+This repository contains code implementation of the RL agent developed for the DBS synchrony suppression scenario and the VSN Cardiac Modulation scenario.
+You need to work from the project environment created by the TA.
+Alternatively you can manually install the dependencies from the notebooks folder that were created by the TA.
+To run the different scenario, please use the following commands below.

+## DBS Synchrony Suppression
+`python train_rl_dbs.py`

+## VNS Cardiac Modulation
+`python train_cardiac.py`

+Here are the instructions originally shared by the TA to initially run the project notebooks that he created.
 ## Lab Module
 Use the `Lab_module_1.ipynb` under `notebooks` folder to get started.
 ## Project